 In 1975, Sarah Jane Moore attempted to kill President Gerald Ford.
 She missed her target and when she raised her gun to shoot again, Oliver Sipple, a bystander, grabbed her arm and saved the president’s life.
 Sipple was a retired marine who served in Vietnam.
 After this heroic act, he was outed by the press, despite being a private person who had chosen to remain closeted to many of his friends and family.
 He filed a lawsuit, seeking damages.
 Sipple received a letter of thanks from the president but never got back his privacy and lived out the rest of his days wishing he hadn’t been thrust in the spotlight.
 Find out 52 astonishing facts you never knew about U.S. presidents.

 Born Gertrude Pickett, Ma Rainey grew up to become known as the mother of the blues.
 In a time when most people were closeted, she sang openly about her relationships with other women and about living life as a black woman in America.
 She became a popular performer in the 1920s and her work inspired poets such as Sterling Brown and Langston Hughes.
 She also inspired playwright August Wilson and the novelist Alice Walker in later years.
 She broke barriers and paved the way for other women of color, including her protege, Bessie Smith.
 When she retired as a performer she established two music venues, offering opportunities to other performers.
-She is also one of the amazing African Americans you didn’t learn about in history class.

 The historic 1963 March on Washington, where Martin Luther King Jr delivered his iconic “I have a dream speech” was one of the most important organized protests in American history.
 An estimated 250,000 people showed up for the event even though only 100,000 were expected.
 One of the main organizers of the event was Bayard Rustin, a gay man who suffered discrimination both for the color of skin and for loving other men.
 Due to this, his work with events like March on Washington was largely behind the scenes.
 President Barrack Obama posthumously honored Rustin with the Presidential Medal of Freedom in 2013.
 Here are 20 of the most inspiring Martin Luther King Jr. quotes.